-- Due to steep river valley slopes, the trail network paralleling the north and south bank of the North Saskatchewan River is not continuous (e.g., there is no trail west of Ramsay Heights).
-In a few locations trail users must re-route to the other side of the river.
-Ensure pedestrian bridges across the river are well signed and easily accessible so that trail users, unfamiliar with specific crossings, can easily navigate their route. - To mitigate potential conflicts, horseback riding should only be permitted within fenced lands leased by the Whitemud Equine Centre Learning Association and along the existing designated looped trails north of Fox Drive NW. - Formalize a non-paved narrow width trail network.
-Identify low-impact connections that support recreation and identify areas where existing trails need to be improved/enhanced or reduced/eliminated. - Heavy use of an area by dogs can have unintended negative impacts on the surrounding environment (e.g. soil loss, vegetation disturbance).
-Adaptive management techniques should be used to strategically identify, implement, and monitor carefully considered restoration activities in off-leash areas (e.g. Terwillegar Park, Buena Vista Park).
-Sweeping restoration measures that involve limiting access to large off-leash areas is not advised. - Explore low-impact opportunities for limited, permanent and/or temporary (e.g. pop-up) commercial uses to support surrounding recreational/educational/community gathering activities.
+- Due to steep river valley slopes in this reach, the trail network crosses the river in some locations.
+Ensure pedestrian bridges across the river are well-signed and easily accessible to facilitate navigation of trails through the reach. - To mitigate potential conflicts, horseback riding should only be permitted within fenced lands leased by the Whitemud Equine Centre Learning Association and along the existing designated looped trails north of Fox Drive NW. - Formalize a non-paved narrow width (natural surface) trail network.
+Identify low-impact connections that support recreation, and identify areas where existing trails might need to be re-routed, or closed and naturalized. - Heavy use of an area by dogs can have unintended negative impacts on the surrounding environment (e.g. trampling of vegetation or disturbance of wildlife).
+Identify, implement, and monitor carefully considered restoration activities in off-leash areas (e.g. Terwillegar Park, Buena Vista Park).
+Sweeping restoration measures that involve limiting access to large off-leash areas are not advised. - Explore low-impact opportunities for limited, permanent and/or temporary (e.g. pop-up) commercial uses to support surrounding recreational, educational, and community gathering activities.